jredfox/OpenTerminal/README.md

 - `TerminalApp#shouldPause` #this option will not pause with `System#exit`
 - `TerminalApp#hardPause` #this option will pause with `System#exit`
 - `TerminalAppWrapper` #this option will get user input args before executing your program, custom wrappers can return custom arugments with or without getting user input
-- users should parse their config options for the TerminalApp during `TerminalApp#isLaunching` returns true
+- users should parse their config options for the TerminalApp during `OpenTerminal#isLaunching` returns true
-- users should parse their program config after OpenTerminal#run has been called or checking if `TerminalApp#canExe`
+- users should parse their program config after OpenTerminal#run has been called or checking if `OpenTerminal#canExe`

 Executing the jar from an external Process:
 - `-Dopenterminal.background=boolean` #will force the jar to run in the background if it's set to true